Skip to content

 1. validates the local declarations;

-2. opens its local connection to the HELM extension;
+2. opens its local connection to the MARLIN extension;

 3. sends the configuration to the robot through the extension;